resbazSQL/lc-webscraping/_episodes/02-dom.md

 {: .html}

-We can see from the source code that the title of this page is in a `title` element that is itself inside the `head` element, which is itself inside an `html` element that contains the entire content of the page.
+We can see from the source code that the title of this page is in a `title` element that is itself inside the `head` element, which is itself inside an `HTML` element that contains the entire content of the page.

-> ## Exercise: Interactively edit this page
+> ## Exercise: interactively edit this page
 > Using your favourite browser, open up the browser "inspector" or developer console.
 >
 > Edit the following sentence by removing the word "not":